Title: The Last Barrel of Water, 2008, 18 x 8 x 4 inches, Unique cast and fabricated bronze. Private Collection

 Above, Drawing for Mr. Mystical, Artist sketchbook #

-Mr. Mystical, 2007, 11 x 5 x 4 inches, Unique cast and fabricated bronze with marble base.
+Right: Title: Mr. Mystical, 2007, 11 x 5 x 4 inches, Unique cast and fabricated bronze with marble base.

 on scrap cardboard.
 Drawing is glued to the inside back cover of sketchbook #22-2007